Archives

 Select the LIFE button

-From the LIFE section, select the icon with the pink flowers (top right).
+From the LIFE section, select the icon with the pink and yellow flowers (the first icon in the bottom row).
 This will play a short video on use of herbs in traditional indigenous cultures in the upper Midwest.

 Select the icon with the pink flowers